hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 The last step is the most interesting.
 Outer loop iterates through all the triangles.
 Inner loop iterates through all the vertices of the current triangle and calls a vertex shader for each vertex.

 **The main goal of the vertex shader is to transform the coordinates of the vertices.
-The secondary goal is to prepare data for the fragment shader**
+The secondary goal is to prepare data for the fragment shader.**

-What happens after?
+What happens after that?
 We call the rasterization routine.
-What happens inside the rasterizer we do not know (well, okay, we do know since we programmed it) besides one thing.
+What happens inside the rasterizer we do not know (well, okay, we do know since we programmed it!) with one exception.
 We know that the rasterizer calls **our** routine for each pixel, namely, the fragment shader.
 Again, for each pixel inside the triangle the rasterizer calls our own callback, the fragment shader.

 **The main goal of the fragment shader - is to determine the color of the current pixel.
 Secondary goal - we can discard current pixel by returning true.**